 Brown University does not discriminate on the basis of sex, race, color, religion, age, disability, status as a veteran, national or ethnic origin, sexual orientation, gender identity, or gender expression in the administration of its educational policies, admission policies, scholarship and loan programs, or other school-administered programs.
 PhD applications and 5th year Master's applications can be found on the Graduate School website.

-Although the Graduate Record Examination (GRE) is required for entry into the Graduate School, the MPP admissions committee does not use GRE scores as an admissions cutoff.
-Instead, we view each application as a whole, and place emphasis on more powerful predictors of success, such as:
+The Graduate Record Examination (GRE) is not required for admission into the the MPP Graduate Program.
+We review each application as a whole, and place emphasis on more powerful predictors of success, such as:

 - letters of recommendation